rayinla/rayinla.github.io/_posts/2018-5-23-control-flow.md

 ---
 layout: post
-title: Control Flow
+title: JavaScript Control Flow
 image: config.png
 ---

-Control Flow
+JavaScript Control Flow
 ============

 There comes a point in time when you need to rely on automated tasks to run code.
 Think of the traffic lights that control traffic, saving cities from the hassle of appointing a traffic cop on every crossroad.
 Or the assembly line which performs mundane tasks at incredible speeds.